netxms/netxms-doc/admin/concepts.rst

      - - Template
        - Template Group
    * - Template
-     - Data collection template.
-See :ref:`Data collection<data-collection>` section
-       for more information about templates.
+     - Data collection and agent policy template.
+See :ref:`Data collection<data-collection>` section for more information about templates.
+If an object is a child of a template, this means that teplate is applied to that object.
      - - Acces point
        - Collector
        - Cluster